Los Angeles Film Critics Association Award for Best Actress

 The Los Angeles Film Critics Association Award for Best Actress was an award given annually by the Los Angeles Film Critics Association.
-It was first introduced in 1975 to reward the best performance by a leading actress.
+It was introduced in 1975 to reward the best performance by a leading actress.
 In 2022, it was announced that the four acting categories would be retired and replaced with two gender neutral categories, with both Best Actor and Best Actress merging into the Best Lead Performance category.